[3.13] Aspect of Carnage Ground Slam Berserker, Bosser, Fast, League starter

 You can make your auras a 5-6link all linked to enlighten if you have a second 6link.
 This can allow you to get a few more levels on precision.

 - [Precision] This skill grants flat accuracy and increased crit chance based on its level.
 Be very careful about leveling this gem.
 Unlike most reservation skills, this skill reserves a flat amount of mana based on its level.
 The higher level the gem is the more mana it'll reserve.
 Having enlighten linked to your Pride and Flesh and Stone auras will allow more of your mana to be 'free' for you to level this gem higher.
 Quality doesn't matter.

-* Aim to have as much or just barely under enough mana to ground slam 3x.
+* Aim to have around or barely under enough mana to ground slam 3x before running out of mana.
 Any less mana than that and you'll start running into issues.
-(25 cost GS means you need at least or just under 75 mana)
+(25 cost GS means you need about 75 mana)

 MOVEMENT SKILL: (3link or 4link)

 - [Leap Slam] Quickly leaps to a location.
 Scaled by attack speed.